Schuppan 962CR: Performance

 The 962CR is a mid-engine, rear-wheel drive car that weighs 1,050 kg (2,315 lb).
 It is powered by a water-cooled 3.3-litre Type-935 Flat-6 with twin KKK turbochargers producing 600 hp (about 182 hp/L).
 Power goes to the rear wheels through a five-speed manual transmission.
 The engine was borrowed nearly directly from the standard Porsche 962 unit used in the North American IMSA GT Championship with a slight decrease in displacement.
 The car has a claimed top speed of 230 mph, and a 0–60 mph (0-97 km/h) acceleration time of 3.5 seconds.
 It has a carbon fiber monocoque chassis and uses titanium fasteners throughout.

 History

 The 962CR is based on the dominant Le Mans-winning Porsche 962 race car which Schuppan raced and owned with his own team.
 The carbon monocoques were built entirely by Reynard Motorsport and the body by Schuppan, although it featured design elements from the 962 race car.
-Final assembly took place at the 60,000 ft²Vern Schuppan Limitedproduction facility in High Wycombe, Buckinghamshire, England.
+Final assembly took place at the 60,000 ft² Vern Schuppan Ltd production facility in High Wycombe, Buckinghamshire, England.
 Funding was provided by Japanese investors who supported Schuppan's race team that competed in the All Japan Sports Prototype Championship.
 Failure of payment from Japan for two cars, coupled with the high cost of the car's construction and a worldwide economic recession, forced Schuppan to declare bankruptcy, folding his car company.